traneio/arrows/README.md

 ## Using `Task`

 `Task` can be used as a standalone solution similar to the `IO` and `Task` implementations in libraries like Monix, Scalaz 8, and Cats Effect.
-Their interface mirror the interface of the underlying `Future` implementation.
+Their interface mirror the interface of the underlying `Future`.

 Even though `Task` is similar to `Future`, it has a different execution mechanism. `Future`s are strict and start to execute once created. `Task` only describes a computation that will eventually execute when executed: